Four waves of R&D internationalization: the South as a destination of R&D related FDI

 An early observation back in 2004 of (the previous incarnation of) AstraZeneca in China suggested its potential to become a strategic centre for R&D. Since then, increasing R&D FDI inflows to the South made it worthy of further research.
 A few years ago, we therefore felt it was time to properly investigate this fairly novel International Business phenomenon by studying the traces of AstraZeneca's historical development in China more systematically.
 Today, I am happy to announce our resulting paper has been accepted for publication.

-- Zhao, S.; Tan, H.; Papanastassiou, M.; Harzing, A.W. (forthcoming) The internationalization of innovation towards the South: A historical case study of a global pharmaceutical corporation in China, Asia Pacific Journal of Management, Available online... - Publisher's version (read for free) - Related blog post
+- Zhao, S.; Tan, H.; Papanastassiou, M.; Harzing, A.W. (forthcoming) The internationalization of innovation towards the South: A historical case study of a global pharmaceutical corporation in China, Asia-Pacific Journal of Management.
+Available online... - Publisher's version (read for free) - Related blog post

 The paper's first author is my talented young Middlesex University colleague Shasha Zhao (PhD Manchester Business School).
 Shasha’s current research focuses on R&D internationalization towards the South and its impact on local development.
 Her work can be found on ResearchGate, Google Scholar, and www.shashazhao.com